Afissard/Wick-s-End/readme.md

 - [ ] create a true server that run 24/7

-## Documentation & Contribution
+## Documentation

-Nothing for now, work in progress.
+- A basic TCP/IP serveur tutorial found on [medium](https://okanexe.medium.com/the-complete-guide-to-tcp-ip-connections-in-golang-1216dae27b5a)